chrispauley/docker_django/README.md

-# docker-express
+# Project: docker_django

 This is a bare minimum Django server app that is wrapped in a Docker image.
+It is based upon a PyTexas demo by Mark Adams.

 ## Installation
 Install Docker